BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ### Kops and templates

 [EKS](https://aws.amazon.com/eks/) didn’t exist when we started to work on Kubernetes on AWS.
-So we chose to use [Kops](https://github.com/kubernetes/kops) which, by the way, works very well.
+So we use [Kops](https://github.com/kubernetes/kops) which, by the way, works very well.
-Kops is responsible for creating, updating and deleting our clusters, but also associating resources on our AWS accounts: DNS zone + entries, AutoScalingGroups, SecurityGroups, etc.
+Kops creates, updates and deletes our clusters, but also associates resources on our AWS accounts: DNS zone + entries, AutoScalingGroups, SecurityGroups, etc.
-Our rolling-updates and rolling-upgrades are 100% handled by kops which never failed us.
+Our rolling updates and rolling upgrades are 100% handled by kops which never failed us.

 Because we have several clusters, we use `kops toolbox template` instead of having a single YAML file per cluster.
 We have mutualized resources definitions, like AutoScalingGroups, DNS options or namespaces list, inside common files and use a dedicated template file per cluster, referencing mutualized configs through variables.